danhorst/danhorst.com/content/writing/photography.md

 I’ve stopped listening to photography podcasts.
 I don’t watch any photography content on YouTube other than gear reviews.

-I can get better through directed effort or languish as an unremarkable amateur.
+I can get better through directed effort or languish as I am now.
 Prompted by this newly-acknowledged reality, I finally cracked open my copy of [The Art of Photography][5].<label for="taking-my-time" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="taking-my-time" class="margin-toggle"/>
 <span class="sidenote">